-- A. Costs, other than those noted above, incurred prior to the award date of this Grant. - B. Costs for preparing and filing a grant application. - C. Operation and maintenance costs, including post construction performance and monitoring costs. - D. Purchase of equipment that is not an integral part of a project. - E. Establishing a reserve fund. - F. Purchase of water supply. - G. Replacement of existing funding sources for ongoing programs. - H. Meals, food items, or refreshments. - I. Payment of any punitive regulatory agency requirement, federal or state taxes. - J. Purchase of land in excess of the minimum required acreage necessary to operate as an integral part of a project, as set forth and detailed by engineering and feasibility studies, or acquisition of land by eminent domain. - K. Overhead and Indirect Costs.
+- A. Costs, other than those noted above, incurred prior to the award date of this Grant. - B. Costs for preparing and filing a grant application. - C. Operation and maintenance costs, including post construction performance and monitoring costs. - D. Purchase of equipment that is not an integral part of a project. - E. Establishing a reserve fund. - F. Purchase of water supply. - G. Replacement of existing funding sources (e.g., bridge loans). - H. Meals, food items, or refreshments. - I. Payment of any punitive regulatory agency requirement, federal or state taxes. - J. Purchase of land in excess of the minimum required acreage necessary to operate as an integral part of a project, as set forth and detailed by engineering and feasibility studies, or acquisition of land by eminent domain.

+- K. Indirect Costs.
 "Indirect Costs" means those costs that are incurred for a common or joint purpose benefiting more than one cost objective and are not readily assignable to the funded project (i.e., costs that are not directly related to the funded project).
-Examples of Indirect Costs include, but are not limited to: central service costs; general administration of the Grantee or LPSs; non-project-specific accounting and personnel services performed within the Grantee's or LPS' organization; depreciation or use allowances on buildings and equipment; the costs of operating and maintaining non-project-specific facilities; tuition and conference fees; forums, trainings, and seminars;

-and, generic overhead or markup.
-This prohibition applies to the Grantee, LPSs, and any subcontract or sub-agreement for work on the Project that will be reimbursed pursuant to this Agreement.

-- L. Mitigation for environmental impacts not resulting from implementation of the Project funded by this program. - 7) METHOD OF PAYMENT.
-After the disbursement requirements in Paragraph 4, "Basic Conditions" are met, the State will disburse the whole or portions of State funding to the Grantee, following receipt from the Grantee of an electronic invoice certified and transmitted via electronic/digital signature system (e.g., DocuSign) or via US mail or Express mail delivery of a "wet signature" for costs incurred, including Local Cost Share, and timely Quarterly Progress Reports as required by Paragraph 12, "Submission of Reports."
+Examples of Indirect Costs include, but are not limited to: central service costs; general administration of the Grantee or LPSs; non-project-specific accounting and personnel services performed within the Grantee's or LPS' organization; depreciation or use allowances on buildings and equipment; the costs of operating and maintaining non-project-specific facilities; tuition and conference fees; forums, trainings, and seminars; and, generic overhead or markup.
+This prohibition applies to the Grantee, LPSs, and any subcontract or sub-agreement for work on the Project that will be reimbursed pursuant to this Agreement. - L. Mitigation for environmental impacts not resulting from implementation of the Project funded by this program. - M. Costs incurred as part of any necessary response and cleanup activities required under the Comprehensive Environmental Response, Compensation, and Liability Act; Resource Conservation and Recovery Act; Hazardous Substances Account Act; or other applicable law. - 8) METHOD OF PAYMENT.
+After the disbursement requirements in Paragraph 5, "Basic Conditions" are met, the State will disburse the whole or portions of State funding to the Grantee, following receipt from the Grantee of an electronic invoice certified and transmitted via electronic/digital signature system (e.g., DocuSign) or via US mail or Express mail delivery of a "wet signature" for costs incurred, including Local Cost Share, and timely Quarterly Progress Reports as required by Paragraph 14, "Submission of Reports."
 Payment will be made no more frequently than quarterly, in arrears, upon receipt of an invoice bearing the Grant Agreement number.
-Quarterly Progress Report must accompany an invoice (\$0 Invoices are acceptable) and shall be submitted within 60 days following the end of the calendar quarter (i.e., invoices due May 30, August 29, November 29, and March 1).
+Quarterly Progress Report must accompany an invoice (\$0 Invoices are acceptable) and shall be submitted within 60 days following the end of the calendar quarter (i.e. invoices due May 30, August 29, November 29, and March 1).
 The State will notify the Grantee, in a timely manner, whenever, upon review of an invoice, the State determines that any portion or portions of the costs claimed are not eligible costs or is not supported by documentation or receipts acceptable to the State.
 The Grantee may, within thirty (30) calendar days of the date of receipt of such notice, submit additional documentation to the State to cure such deficiency(ies).
 If the Grantee fails to submit adequate documentation curing the deficiency(ies), the State will adjust the pending invoice by the amount of ineligible or unapproved costs.